Last updated 2024-05-21

 I became a flight instructor as a way of getting other people to pay for my part-time flying.
 However, I soon caught the bug and have found my instruction to be a major source of meaning in my flying.

-For about 35 years, I have given part-time flight instruction at a number of local airports.
+For over 35 years, I have given part-time flight instruction at a number of local airports.
 Because I have always had a real job outside of aviation, much of the training has taken place at night.
 I've helped many pilots with advanced training, including night and instrument flying, multi-engine ratings and preparation for Commercial and Airline Transport Pilot licence flight tests.
 Because I've flown a few weird and wonderful aircraft models, I also provide occasional type-specific training.

 Towards the end of 2003, I started a flying school at Kitty Hawk airfield just east of Pretoria.
 Although Superb Flight Training continued to exist in name, I am no longer involved in any way.
 I ran the flying school for about 13 years, supervising over 10 000 hours of flight training.
-Although the strains of running and funding a company part-time was demanding, the results of all that training proved very gratifying.
+Although the strains of running and funding a company part-time were demanding, the results of all that training proved very gratifying.

 After I became an examiner, I started concentrating on instructor training.
 I am convinced that instructor training is the most efficient way of sharing my experience with other pilots.
 Every hour I spend with a would-be instructor can be multiplied many times over.
-This point was brought home once when I met a training captain for a local airline, who had been trained by one of my instructors in my flying school, both initially in light aircraft and later in passenger jets.
+This point was brought home once when I met a jet training captain for a local airline, who had been trained by one of my instructors in my flying school, both initially in light aircraft and later in passenger jets.

 My first book, What to do in an Aircraft Cockpit, is available in English and Afrikaans (as "In 'n Vliegtuigstuurkajuit") and is already in its third printing.
 It was also published in the USA by ASA as Cockpit Procedures: Effective Routines for Pilots and Virtual Aviators, and is available from many pilot shops and about 150 bookshops on the Web.